pzstar/simple-floating-menu/readme.txt

 The plugin has 5 sets of icons pack with total of more than 5000+ icon to choose from to display the floating menu and interestingly you can add unlimited menu icon buttons.
 You can show the menu in 8 different positions with 9 different button shapes.

+Want to test the dashboard settings without installing on your website? <a href="https://demo.tastewp.com/simple-floating-menu" target="_blank">Test Dashboard Settings Here</a>

 <h4>Main features</h4>
 <ul>
 <li>Custom Icons - 5 icon pack with 10,000+ icons to choose</li>